K3IYI/file-server/README.md

 # Node-File-Server

-Node server for file upload, accept as FormData from frontend
+A test node server for browser file upload, receive as FormData.

-<br />-small file as single file
+- Receive small file as single file.
-<br />-large file as many parts and merge accordingly
+- Receive large file as multiple parts and merge accordingly.